bryanliujiang/Terminal_Chess/under_the_hood/READ_ME.txt

 Still to do:

--implement draw
--make Match::start() more slimmed
+-make Match::result() more slimmed
 -check if valid rule
 -implement classes for each piece
+-fix bugs in draw offer
 -chess clock

 Features to implement: